The application period for the 2021-2022 Paramedic Program is now closed.

-GFC-UPMC-CEM Paramedic Training Program does not discriminate on the basis of sex, race, national origin, religion, age, political beliefs, disability, or any other factor, in its employment practices or in its policies relating to recruitment of students.
+GFC-UPMC-CEM Paramedic Training Consortium does not discriminate on the basis of sex, race, national origin, religion, age, political beliefs, disability, or any other factor, in its employment practices or in its policies relating to recruitment of students.
 We do reserve the right to revise tuition and fees without prior notice if it becomes necessary.

 Requirements for Admission

 - Be a current state or Nationally Registered EMT with a valid certification or eligible for Pennsylvania certification by endorsement (out of state certifications).

 - Have either a High School diploma or a recognized GED.